FCLM/Implants/README.md

 Unzip

-Run crafter/buyer.exe
+Run CrafterT1/CrafterT2/Buyer.exe

 Run planetside

-spawn in
+**Go to implants page**

-Press F8 for crafter
+Press F8 for crafterT1

+Press F9 for crafterT2

-Press F9 for buyer
+Press F10 for 5pack buyer

+The two crafter scripts will craft using the first implants in the slot.
+In the event you are leftover with a non-multiple of 5, simply craft the leftovers manually so that the next stack is in the first slot.

+Crafters for T3 and T4 can be created, but have effectively 0 time savings as the amount of T3's and T4's are a manageable amount.